 Alternatively, a lack of blooms from a non-flowered specimen is caused by an insufficient dormancy period, where the temperatures are kept more or less the same over the year.
 Reduce the temperature by a couple of degrees over the autumn and winter months, along with fewer irrigations to ensure a well-spent dormancy.

-Yellowing older leaves (closest to soil) and crown rot are a clear sign of over-watering, usually caused by too little light.
+A wobbly/lopsided plant with yellowing older leaves (closest to soil) are a clear sign of over-watering, usually caused by too little light.
 Although Vriesea can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen for the roots will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

 Curled leaves and brown leaf-edges are the result of too little water and over-exposure to the sun.
 Vriesea are best located in bright, indirect settings, and those that haven't acclimatised to the harsh rays will show signs of sun-scorch and environmental shock.
 A splash of winter sunlight is acceptable as long as the soil moisture is regularly observed, with complete avoidance once summer comes along.